Unlocking the Power of Stress Echocardiography: Who Needs It, How It Works, and What to Expect

 During the test:

 Usually, the test will be performed by a cardiac sonographer under the supervision of the physician, and this test usually takes 45 to 60 minutes.
-The process of the stress echo test is following:
+The process of the stress echo test is as follows:

 - Before performing the test, the technician attaches electrodes to your chest connected with the electrocardiogram (EKG) monitor to notice the heart condition while exercising.
 You may also be asked to wear the blood pressure cuff to record your blood pressure during the test.